The Woman Behind Bodies of Evidence -- Fitness Over 40

 Over the years I consulted with and trained several doctors, who admitted their lack of knowledge when it came to exercise and weight training.
 They were so pleased with their results that they referred friends, family, and patients to me.

-This isn't a criticism; but, most medical professionals are clueless about exercise and fitness.
+This isn't a criticism; but, many medical professionals are clueless about exercise and fitness.
 It's the result of a lack of emphasis during the education within the medical paradigm.
 I could write a book using examples where medical science and practitioners shunned things over the years because, according to them, those things didn’t work.
 Yet, the current and increasing scientific bodies of evidence now prove that they do.

 For example, us “health nuts,” or “health fanatics,” as we were disparagingly called back then, were wrong to think that we could derive benefits from using vitamins or certain oils on our skin.
 Skin, we were told, doesn't absorb anything deeply enough to benefit us in any way.